Selling IT equipment isn’t always a breeze. In this blog, we’ll discuss several mistakes people make.

 - How it broke

-- What part(s) are broken (if you know)
+- What part(s) is broken (if you know)

 - Any other potentially relevant details